KimmoKAhola/BabunBank/README.md

 The main job of the Repository pattern is to hide the details of how exactly the data gets pulled from the database.

+# `DataAccountService` Class

+This class is located within the `DataAccessLibrary.DataServices` namespace in the `DataAccessLibrary` services folder.

+The `DataAccountService` class serves as a data service layer over the `AccountRepository`.

+The following methods are provided:

+1. `GetAsync(int id)`

+   This method is intended to retrieve an account asynchronously given the account ID.

+2. `GetAll(string sortOrder, string sortColumn)`

+   This method is meant to retrieve all accounts, potentially sorted depending on provided parameters.

+3. `CreateDepositAsync(Account model)`

+   This method creates a deposit in the provided account model asynchronously.

+4. `DeleteAsync(Account model)`

+   This method is not implemented in this class.

+5. `UpdateAsync(Account model)`

+   This method updates the information of the provided account model asynchronously.

+# `DataCustomerService` Class

+This class is also located within the `DataAccessLibrary.DataServices` namespace in the `DataAccessLibrary` services folder.

+The `DataCustomerService` class serves as a data service layer for the `CustomerRepository`.

+The following methods are provided:

+1. `GetAsync(int id)`

+   This method retrieves a customer asynchronously given the customer ID.

+2. `GetAll(string sortOrder, string sortColumn)`

+   This method retrieves all customer data, potentially ordered depending on provided parameters.

+3. `CreateDepositAsync(Customer model)`

+   This method creates a deposit for the provided customer model.

+4. `DeleteAsync(Customer customer)`

+   This method deletes a customer's account given the customer object.

+5. `UpdateAsync(Customer model)`

+   This method updates the information of the provided customer model asynchronously.

+6. `ExistsAsync(Expression<Func<Customer, bool>> predicate)`

+   This method checks the existence of a customer that satisfies a particular condition (predicate).

+> Note: `IDataService` is one of the dependencies in the classes above.
+Please make sure to have the relevant interfaces within your namespace.

+# `DataIdentityUserService` Class

+This class is located within the `DataAccessLibrary.DataServices` namespace in the `DataAccessLibrary` Services folder.

+The `DataIdentityUserService` class serves as a data service layer over the `IdentityUserRepository`.

+The following methods are provided:

+1. `GetAsync(string id)`

+   This method retrieves an identity user and their role asynchronously, given the user's ID.

+2. `GetAll()`

+   This method retrieves all identity users and their respective roles.

+3. `CreateAsync(IdentityUser model)`

+   This method creates an identity user asynchronously.

+4. `DeleteAsync(string id)`

+   This method deletes an identity user given the user's ID.

+5. `CheckUserExists(string id)` and `CheckUserExistsByUserName(string username)` and `CheckUserExistsByEmail(string email)`

+   These methods check if a user exists based on their ID, username, or email.

+# `DataLandingPageService` Class

+This class is also located within the `DataAccessLibrary.DataServices` namespace in the `DataAccessLibrary` Services folder.

+The `DataLandingPageService` class serves to retrieve account data for landing pages from a provided context.

+The following method is provided:

+1. `GetLandingPageQuery()`

+   This method retrieves all account data for landing page, including related information with the `Dispositions` and `Customer`.

+> Note: Please make sure to have the correct dependencies (`Microsoft.AspNetCore.Identity.IdentityUser` and `Microsoft.AspNetCore.Identity.IdentityRole` for `DataIdentityUserService`, `DataAccessLibrary.Data.BankAppDataContext` for `DataLandingPageService`) within your project.

+# `DataTransactionService` Class

+This class is located within the `DataAccessLibrary.DataServices` namespace in the `DataAccessLibrary` services folder.

+The `DataTransactionService` class serves as a data service layer over the `TransactionRepository` and `AccountRepository`.

+The following methods are provided:

+1. `CreateDepositAsync(Transaction deposit)`

+   This method creates a deposit transaction into an account.

+2. `CreateWithdrawalAsync(Transaction withdrawal)`

+   This method creates a withdrawal transaction from an account.

+3. `CreateTransferAsync(Transaction deposit, Transaction withdrawal)`

+   This method performs a transfer between two accounts.

+# `DropDownService` Class

+This class is also located within the `DataAccessLibrary.DataServices` namespace in the `DataAccessLibrary` services folder.

+The `DropDownService` class generates list items for dropdown selections.

+The following methods are provided:

+1. `GetRoles()`

+   This method retrieves all user roles as a list of SelectListItem.

+2. `GetGenderOptions()`

+   This method retrieves all gender options as a list of SelectListItem.

+3. `GetCountryOptions()`

+   This method retrieves all country options as a list of SelectListItem.

+> Note: These classes use many different dependencies, including `Microsoft.AspNetCore.Mvc.Rendering.SelectListItem` and `DataAccessLibrary.DataServices.Enums.UserRole` among others.
+Please ensure you have these dependencies within your project.

 ## API

 The API project provides a RESTful service which allows bank transactions to be done remotely via HTTP requests.